ermlikeyeah/ermlikeyeah.github.io/_posts/2016-04-13-gov-patches.markdown

 The sticker on the left is the [100 emoji](https://www.quora.com/What-does-the-100-emoji-generally-mean).
 User centred design is all about keeping it real.
 Sometimes that is forgotten.
 Putting users first should always be a badge of pride.
 It was a quick idea I just did on screen to see how it looked.
 A little refinement and, yeah, let's get some of those printed!

 The sticker on the right?
 I've done posters which are up at HMRC.
+(Which you can now [download the artwork for](/2016-04-14-beta-posters).)

 ![](/assets/always-be-in-beta-posters.jpg)